The 1st Mini Album (Strawberry Milk EP): Promotion and music videos

 Strawberry Milk performed "Let Me Know" for the first time at the First Chrome Family in Japan Concert on October 4.
 Their debut showcase was held on October 15 in Cheongdam, Seoul, and their music show debut stage for "OK" was on M!
 Countdown on October 16.
 "OK" was promoted through November on all the major music shows, including The Show, where they were nominated for first place.

 The music video for "OK", released on October 15, was directed by Lee Gi Baek.
 It received one million views on YouTube in less than five days, and ranked high on China's YinYueTai V Chart.
 The beginning of the music video depicts Choa and Way transforming into Tetris characters and falling into a pink room.
 In other scenes of the video they are dressed as strawberries or strawberry milk, with oversized forks or straws on their backs.
 G.Low of K-Much played the "OK" man in the music video.
 On October 18, a choreography music video for "OK" was released.
 This video was filmed at a farm, and the twins danced in front of a strawberry greenhouse.

 Reception

 Scott Interrante, writing for PopMatters, described "OK" as an "overly saccharine Hi-NRG dance song filled with cute vocals, adorable imagery, and a biting wit."
-He said "Hello" and "Let Me Know" showcase the twins' "surprisingly impressive vocals", but "OK" lacks a "distinct personality", and regretted that the sub-unit didn't show a different side than they already show with the main group.
+He said "Hello" and "Let Me Know" showcase the twins' "surprisingly impressive vocals", but "OK" lacks a "distinct personality", and regretted that the sub-unit did not show a different side than they already show with the main group.
 However, he concluded that the song is "great for what it is" and noted some similarity with J-pop and Orange Caramel's songs.